 When you are recovering from a TBI and your physicians believe you will experience one or more long-term consequences from the injury, talk with our brain injury attorneys about ensuring you receive fair compensation from the at-fault party.
 When working with an insurance company or suing someone in court, you need to consider the value of your injuries, including your future medical expenses, physical limitations, cognitive difficulties, and emotional impairments.
 Without including your future injuries, you may settle for compensation far below what your case is really worth.

-Contact Lugar Law PC for Help
+Contact Lugar Injury Law for Help

 Recovering from a TBI or other brain injury is difficult.
 You will deal with a wide range of physical, sensory, mental, cognitive, and emotional symptoms, which can make getting through a single day a challenge.
 The more severe the injury, the greater the likelihood you will have to learn to function with some of these side effects for the rest of your life.